MRCToxBioinformatics/Proteomics_data_analysis/index.md

 - - - -

 ## Course materials

-The course is broken into sections for different 'flavours' of quantitative bottom-up proteomics by Mass-spectrometry.
+The fist part of the course is broken into sections for different 'flavours' of quantitative bottom-up proteomics by Mass-spectrometry.
 Each section contains a notebook covering data processing and QC which starts from the Proteome Discoverer (PD) output files and performs filtering, quality control and data processing to